yoshilynfujitani/TodoAppV2/README.md

 <h1>TodoApp<h1>

-TodoApp is a simple web application built with ReactJS, Redux Toolkit, React Router DOM, and Tailwind CSS.
-It provides a user-friendly interface for managing and organizing your daily tasks or to-do items.
+<p>TodoApp is a simple web application built with ReactJS, Redux Toolkit, React Router DOM, and Tailwind CSS.
+It provides a user-friendly interface for managing and organizing your daily tasks or to-do items.</p>

 <h2>Features</h2>
 Add new tasks: Easily add new tasks to your to-do list.